-The Programme is designed to cover a minimum of two Key Stages.
-Primary students are assessed in Key Stages One and Two and should also spend time away from their base classes as enhancement to ensure coverage and understanding and engagement with expectations across each age phase 5-7, 7-9 and 9-11.
+The Programme is designed to cover a minimum of two age phases.
+Primary-Early Years students are assessed in Key Stage One (KS1) and the Early Years Foundation Stage (EYFS).
+They should spend time away from their base classes as enhancement to ensure coverage and understanding and engagement with expectations across each year within the age phase 3-7.

-All students will also engage with the curriculum and assessment arrangements for the age phases before and after the phase they are particularly training to teach.
-Primary students will have enrichment experience in EYFS and KS3.
+All students will also engage with the curriculum and assessment arrangements, and or developmental expectations, for the age phases before and after the phase they are particularly training to teach.
+Primary-Early Years students will have enrichment experience in KS2 and with the 0-3 age-group.
 In addition, dependent on students' profiles, there may be time spent working with children for whom English is an additional language, in special schools or in schools in challenging circumstances.

-There are approximately 300 schools in the Partnership.
+There are approximately 300 schools and settings in the partnership.
 These schools are mainly located in the northwest including Cheshire, Wirral, Halton, Warrington, Shropshire, Manchester, North Wales and Staffordshire.
 School-based learning occurs in at least two schools and overall offers a range and breadth of experience.